stackrev/vue_phonenumber_verifier/article/readme.md

 </script>
 ```

-Once that is done, we get the code from the embedded *RecaptchaVerifier* in *firebaseAuth.js*  and pass it to *signInWithPhoneNumber*, from here firebase will do the rest.
-Firebase we will SMS a verifcation number and we'll need to input it in to complete the flow.
+Use the code from the embedded *RecaptchaVerifier* in *firebaseAuth.js* to Firebase's *signInWithPhoneNumber* and let it do the rest.
+Firebase we will SMS a verifcation number and the user will need to use it in to complete the flow.
 This is what you will receive on your mobile:

 ![Image: Verification SMS](verificationSMS.png "Verification SMS")

-Adding an additional form to our vue app to take the verification number and display success:
+Add an additional form to allow our user to input the code in our vue WebApp and display success:
 ```jsx
 <v-form v-else ref="form2" v-model="valid2" lazy-validation>
     <v-container class="align-center" justify-center>